-As we go though IKIGAI the book, the meaning of this word becomes more broad and understandable.
+As we go through IKIGAI the book, the meaning of this word becomes more broad and understandable.
 This book was basically written to help one find its own ikigai.

-Ikigai the book provides informative and interesting facts about how to embrace healthier and happier way of life by discovering our individual ikigai through different ways of life style.
-Some various aspects of our life are also mentioned in the book ikigai like flow, finding the source of motivation, importance of being together.
+Ikigai the book provides informative and interesting facts about how to embrace a healthier and happier way of life by discovering our individual ikigai through different ways of lifestyle.
+Some various aspects of our lives are also mentioned in the book ikigai like flow, finding the source of motivation, the importance of being together.

 The art of staying young while growing old

-“Hara hachi bu” the word repeated before and after eating means “fill your belly to 80 Percent” as ancient advises of wisdom, against eating until we are full.
+“Hara Hachi bu” the word repeated before and after eating means “fill your belly to 80 Percent” as ancient advice of wisdom, against eating until we are full.